cilium/cilium/Documentation/bpf.rst

 is divided into (from MSB to LSB) ``code:4``, ``source:1`` and ``class:3``. ``class`` is the more generic instruction class, ``code`` denotes a specific operational code inside that class, and ``source`` tells whether the source operand is a register or an immediate value.
-Possible instruction classes are:
+Possible instruction classes include:

 * ``BPF_LD``, ``BPF_LDX``: Both classes are for load operations. ``BPF_LD`` is
   used for loading a double word as a special instruction spanning two instructions